mrmcc3/vibing-dev/blog/why-apex.md

 Maybe the biggest red flag: these questions have nothing to do with your actual problem.
 They're related to the tool.
 It's pure accidental complexity.
-When a tool makes simple things complex, it's usually the wrong tool for the job.
+When a tool makes simple things overly complex, it's usually the wrong tool for the job.

 ### Leaving value on the table